ga-adi-gelato/Course-Materials/lessons/product-development/design-thinking-and-ux/readme.md

 ## Demo: Intro to Design Thinking (5 mins)

 Design thinking is the foundation of the modern UX design process.
 Instead of telling you about it, we’re just going to jump right in so you can experience it firsthand.
-This activity will extend through the next two days.

-First, make sure you have a copy of the [Design Thinking Activity Worksheet](assets/design-thinking-activity-worksheet.pdf).

 Think about a traditional wallet.
 Now, individually, take 3 minutes to come up with some ideas for what your ‘ideal’ wallet looks like - go ahead and draw an idea for a better wallet.